 Certainly!
 Here are some important terms related to HashMap and Hashtable in Java:

-5. Collision: Collision occurs when two different keys produce the same hash code, resulting in them being assigned to the same bucket.
-HashMap and Hashtable handle collisions differently.
+- Collision: Collision occurs when two different keys produce the same hash code, resulting in them being assigned to the same bucket.

-8. Capacity: The capacity of a hash-based collection is the number of buckets it can hold.
+HashMapandHashtablehave a default load factor of 0.75. - Capacity: The capacity of a hash-based collection is the number of buckets it can hold.
 It is automatically increased as needed when the load factor is reached.
-The initial capacity can be specified during the creation of HashMap or Hashtable.
+The initial capacity can be specified during the creation of

 Understanding these terms will help you work effectively with HashMap and Hashtable in Java.